 Short bio:

-Holly Thompson (www.hatbooks.com) is a longtime resident of Japan and author of the verse novels Falling into the Dragon’s Mouth, The Language Inside and Orchards, the novel Ash and picture books Listening to Trees: George Nakashima, Woodworker; Twilight Chant; One Wave at a Time; and The Wakame Gatherers.
-A graduate of the NYU Creative Writing Program, she writes poetry, fiction and nonfiction for children, teens and adults, and teaches creative writing in Japan, the U.S., and places in between.
+Holly Thompson (www.hatbooks.com) is the author of the verse novels Falling into the Dragon’s Mouth, The Language Inside and Orchards, the novel Ash and picture books Listening to Trees: George Nakashima, Woodworker; Twilight Chant; One Wave at a Time; and The Wakame Gatherers.
+A graduate of the NYU Creative Writing Program, and a long-time resident of Japan, she writes poetry, fiction and nonfiction for children, teens and adults, and teaches creative writing in Japan, the U.S., and places in between.

 Medium bio:

-Holly Thompson (www.hatbooks.com), originally from Massachusetts, is a longtime resident of Japan.
-She is the author of the novel Ash and three verse novels for young people: Falling into the Dragon’s Mouth; The Language Inside; and Orchards, winner of the Asian/Pacific American Award for Literature.
+Holly Thompson (www.hatbooks.com), is the author of the novel Ash and three verse novels for young people: Falling into the Dragon’s Mouth; The Language Inside; and Orchards, winner of the Asian/Pacific American Award for Literature.
 She is also author of the picture books Listening to Trees: George Nakashima, Woodworker; Twilight Chant; One Wave at a Time; and The Wakame Gatherers.
 She edited Tomo: Friendship Through Fiction—An Anthology of Japan Teen Stories, a collection of 36 Japan-related short stories, including ten in translation.
-A graduate of the NYU Creative Writing Program, she writes and translates poetry, fiction and nonfiction for children, teens and adults, serves as Co-Regional Advisor of SCBWI Japan (Society of Children’s Book Writers and Illustrators), and teaches at Yokohama City University, Boston's GrubStreet, and UC Berkeley Extension.
+A graduate of the NYU Creative Writing Program, she writes and translates poetry, fiction and nonfiction for children, teens and adults and is a Regional Advisor Emeritus of SCBWI Japan (Society of Children’s Book Writers and Illustrators), and teaches at Yokohama City University, Boston's GrubStreet, and UC Berkeley Extension.